-The Governing Body, being responsible for the strategic planning of the Academy, accepts that self-evaluation is a crucial duty.
+The Governing Body, being responsible for the strategic planning of the Academy accepts that self-evaluation is a crucial duty.
 Each year the Chair of the Governing Body reviews Governors' own self-reflection / audit of skills to ensure that the Governing Body has the necessary skills-set to perform their duties.
 The review of Governance takes place every September.
-Additionally, the Governing Body met for a one-day conference in January 2016 to consider the strategic direction, organisational landscape and stakeholder engagement for both the Governing Body and the Academy.
-The conference was reported to the Governing Body and recorded in the minutes of the subsequent meeting.